jackdewinter/pymarkdown/readme.md

 ## Bugs - Links

+- test_link_reference_definitions_183 is a partial lrd followed by bq, add cont+leaf blocks
 - Link_helper.py#86 - if link already registered, should warn?
+- 296 and 297 - added in case for LRD, but need to test:
+  - other types of blocks
+  - block, blank, then multiple blocks

 - inline link ( without any extra info
 - why does GFM not specify that between [ and ] for a LRD, no blanks are allowed?